RohanShrothrium/kuru-contracts/README.md

 If you can't find the private key you can use this: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
 <img src="images/importAccount.png" width="400">\

 5. Initialise the forked hardhat local state with the kuru contracts.
-This scrip achieves the following:\
+This script achieves the following:\
 5.1.
 Deploy our smart contracts to local fork. \
 5.2.
 Create an ETH long position with 0.05 eth collateral. \
 5.3.
-Execute that long by spoofing like the smartcontrat.
+Executes that long by spoofing like the smartcontract.
 ```
 npx hardhat run --network localhost scripts/initEnv.js
 ```